 Tax relief on UK pensions

-For 2018/19 you can get tax relief on pension contributions up to £40,000 or 100% of your salary (whichever is lower).
-Any contributions that you make over this limit are taxed at the highest rate of tax you pay.
+For 2022/23 you can get tax relief on pension contributions up to £40,000 or 100% of your salary (whichever is lower).
+Any pension contributions that you make over this limit are taxed at the highest rate of tax you pay.

 Basic rate taxpayers get a 25% tax top up, so if you paid £100 into your pension, HMRC would effectively add another £25 which would bring the total contribution up to £125.
 PensionBee will claim this tax top up on your behalf if you’re paying into a PensionBee plan.

-Higher rate taxpayers can claim a further 20% through their tax returns, and top rate taxpayers can claim an additional 25%.
+Higher and additional rate taxpayers can claim a further 25% and 31% respectively through their Self-Assessment tax returns.
 You can claim this tax back in three easy steps.

 If you earn less than £3,600 annually or don’t earn anything, the maximum amount you can contribute to your pension within the tax threshold is £2,880, bringing your total annual contribution to £3,600 once tax relief is added.